aha-project/AHA-GUI/README.md

 # AHA-GUI
-The GUI portion of the AHA project which visualizes results from the AHA-Scraper developed by ESIC, Washington State University.
+The GUI portion of the AHA project which visualizes results from the AHA-Scraper, and allows you to interactively inspect the graph, view connections, and gauge relative vulnerability of the components.

+Developed by ESIC, Washington State University.

 # Build Instructions
 ## Prerequisites